executors/executors/explanatory.md

 `dynamic_thread_pool`, and we expect this type of thread pool to be both dynamically and automatically resizable.

-### Execution Resources

-Our executors model describes execution agents as bound to *execution resources*, which we imagine as the physical hardware and software facilities upon which execution happens.
+**Execution Resources.** Our executors model describes execution agents as bound to *execution resources*, which we imagine as the physical hardware and software facilities upon which execution happens.
 However, our design does not incorporate a programming model for execution resources.
 We expect that future proposals will